I admit it. Early in my marriage, I screwed up a present to my husband. Big time.

 It hurt me deeply that I could miss on such a grand scale.
 And it hurt him.
-Of course, we laugh about it now and we recovered but some people don't.
+Of course, we recovered and laugh about it now, but some people don't.
 Gifts can actually be a barometer for how well your relationship is going, so pay attention to what you feel around gift-giving time.

 I once worked with a couple where the husband—who was wheeling and dealing the family finances, and who was quite verbally abusive to his wife—gave her an Audi SUV for Christmas.
-On the outside, this looked like a grand gesture of love but behind the scenes, it was more likely a function of the desire to maintain control over her and perhaps even appease her so she wouldn't ask questions about where his income was going: a kind of hush money.
+On the outside, it looked like a grand gesture of love, but behind the scenes, it was more likely a function of the desire to maintain control over his wife, and perhaps even appease her so that she wouldn't ask questions about where his income was going—a kind of hush money.

 Presents represent a lot and they can also be misleading.

 The bottom line is to pay less attention to the actual gifts themselves and focus instead on the meaning you give the gifts you receive.

 If your spouse continuously gets you the wrong gift, what do you say to yourself about it?
 Do you say, "Oh well, they've never been a good gift buyer."
 Or do you say, "I wonder what's going on?
 He (or she) used to give me such great gifts and now, I don't think s/he puts any effort into it whatsoever."

 If your feelings are hurt, and you find that you are making up stories about how your spouse doesn't mean you well, you should absolutely check in with him or her about it.
 It could all be a simple misunderstanding.
 In fact, it usually is.

 One couple, whom I'll call Kyle and Dana, came in to talk to me about a particularly bad dynamic they were in.